 "In another area deeper in the cave we could see what seemed to be shelves as flat as a table.
 These caves were formed milions of years previous by the higher ocean levels receding in and out against the limestone that would eventually give way to a series of tunnels that were left that became an aquaduct for the springs that flowed off the Mayan Mountains which in turned formed a river from the inside flowing out.
 Were actually going against the current, the river flowed out of the cave."

 "Back on our tubes the current took us for a nice ride, we shut off our head lamps and it was hard to tell if we were moving, you couldn't see a thing… We then floated out of the cave and the rest was burned into the basement of time as history shined on us that day and we all felt good about what we had learned in the inter-world.
 Abel drove us in mini school bus, it was classic!
 Everyone was so happy and the vibe was great.
 What a fun filled day, little did we know it wasn't nearly over.
 Back at the ranch, we saw a King Snake in some tropical leaves and Abel caught it so I could share it with you.
 These snakes look very much like the deadly Coral Snake, I always suggest to use guides in Central America, snakes are found throughout the region."

 Ian Anderson's Caves Branch can be quite exciting for any adventurer!
 Please be sure to check if Caves Branch is right for you.
 You can also visit Jack Trout's blog to see more fabulous pictures and funny descriptions and other personal thoughts and jokes about some of the things that he saw on his tour.
+You can find out more about Belize fly fishing on his site.
 It was definitely an adventure worth talking about.
 Thank you for such a wonderful story, Jack – Hope to see you again soon!